|

 but the local newspaper used the inquiry to mount

-resignation of the Social Work Director and the councillor
+the resignation of the Social Work Director and

-we felt this whole campaign was irresponsible", added
+than anything, we felt this whole campaign was irresponsible",

 UNISON points out that social workers work constantly